 And you can friend Pooh on Facebook too.

-Supplies for making free printable Winnie The Pooh, Tigger and Piglet mini popcorn boxes (with links and images from affiliates):
+Supplies for making free printable Winnie The Pooh, Tigger and Piglet mini popcorn boxes

 - Kathy’s Winnie The Pooh, Tigger and Piglet mini popcorn box free printable template (PDF) – If you like it, please pin it, post a comment or share with your friends